OJ423/ojsweb/posts/content-strategy-case-study.md

 ---
-title: "Contract Strategy for Synergy Occupational Hygiene"
+title: "Content Strategy for Synergy Occupational Hygiene"
 slug: "content-strategy-case-study"
 excerpt: "I’ve been supporting Synergy Occupational Hygiene with their digital marketing strategy, helping to raise awareness of the crucial work they do."
 coverImage: "/blog/marketing-contractor-seo.webp"